nixworks/public/news/2009/08/21/README.md

 Small-scale possession is decriminalised as part of attempt to focus on traffickers.

 ### [ U.S. President Barack Obama condemns Lockerbie bomber Abdelbaset al-Megrahi's homecoming in Libya.  ](/news/2009/08/21/u-s-president-barack-obama-condemns-lockerbie-bomber-abdelbaset-al-megrahi-s-homecoming-in-libya.md)
-_Context: Abdelbaset al-Megrahi, Libya, Lockerbie bombing, Obama, U.S. President_
+_Context: Abdelbaset al-Megrahi, Libya, Lockerbie bombing, Obama, President_

 ### [ A 34-year-old Tunisian woman from Gafsa, thought to have been pregnant with 12 babies and whose story had attracted international attention, is determined to have been the victim of a phantom pregnancy. ](/news/2009/08/21/a-34-year-old-tunisian-woman-from-gafsa-thought-to-have-been-pregnant-with-12-babies-and-whose-story-had-attracted-international-attention.md)
 _Context: Gafsa, Tunisia, phantom pregnancy, pregnancy_